mesonbuild/meson/docs/markdown/Reference-manual.md

   `>1.0.0`, `<=2.3.5` or `3.1.4` for exact matching. (*Added 0.37.0*)
   You can also specify multiple restrictions by passing a list to this keyword argument, such as: `['>=3.14.0', '<=4.1.0']`.
+- `components`, specifies a list of component on which the dependency applies, avoiding any check if the component is disabled.
+This implies adding the new dependency to the component dependency list

 The returned object also has methods that are documented in the [object methods section](#dependency-object) below.

 ### error()